microsoft/xbox-game-streaming-tools/README.md

 ### Touch Adaptation Kit Command Line Tool (TAK CLI)

 > ⚠️ The TAK CLI is governed by its own End User License Agreement that must be read and accepted before using the tool.
-This can through the `license` command.
+This can be done using the CLI's `license` command.

 The TAK CLI is a command line tool that allows you to create, validate, and package touch adaptation layouts for your games.
 It is available for Windows and MacOS and is publicly distributed as a standalone executable for through the [releases page](https://github.com/microsoft/xbox-game-streaming-tools/releases) of this repository.